lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/ASI_ONE_INTEGRATION_README.md

-# 🚀 **GreyGuard Trials - Enhanced ASI:One Integration**
+# 🚀 **TRIAGE A.I. - Enhanced ASI:One Integration**

 ## **Overview**

-This enhanced system integrates **ASI:One** (Fetch.ai's advanced AI model) with GreyGuard Trials to provide cutting-edge clinical trial matching and medical assistance.
+This enhanced system integrates **ASI:One** (Fetch.ai's advanced AI model) with TRIAGE A.I. to provide cutting-edge clinical trial matching and medical assistance.
 The system features streaming responses, thought process visibility, intent analysis, and seamless fallback mechanisms.

 ## **✨ Key Features**